 Partner funding, such as National Wild Turkey Federation, Pheasants Forever, Ducks Unlimited, in-house grants, private funding and WRAPS were among the answers listed for 'other' (see Appendix A for a full listing of partners).

 RANGELAND COMMUNICATION

-The survey asked respondents to list the ways in which the NACD District Offices disseminate information to private landowners for rangeland activities.
+The survey asked respondents to list the ways in which they disseminate information to private landowners for rangeland activities.

 - 25.3% indicated presentations

 - 27.3% indicated workshops/tours

 - 23.1% indicated brochures

 - 16.7% indicated websites